arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/07.microphone-tutorial/content.md

 `onPDMdata` is the callback function that we will have to create at the end of the sketch.

-Now when we want to print or use the readings lets do it with a `for` loop since they are inside a buffer, which we need to step through.
-But lets first check so that there are readings to be printed with a simple `if` statement.
+Now when we want to print or use the readings let's do it with a `for` loop since they are inside a buffer, which we need to step through.
+But let's first check so that there are readings to be printed with a simple `if` statement.
 These lines will step through the buffer until all the readings inside are printed and then start over:

 ```arduino
 if (samplesRead) {